Skip to main

 University-wide Navigation

-Your voices have been heard and we are pleased to announce the arrival of new chemical inventory software, which includes retrievable SDS and other enhanced features to make the system intuitive and easy to use!
+ChemTracker, SciShield's chemical inventory module includes retrievable SDS and other enhanced features to make the system intuitive and easy to use!

-Beginning in March 2025 laboratory personnel will notice the "ChemTracker" chemical inventory module available in the SciShield system in the expanded menu under the lab's name.
-PIs and Lab Liasions have the ability to manage the inventory for their labs.
-PIs also can manage permissions for their lab members to include the ability to manage chemical inventory.
-In addition, PIs & Lab Supervisors can email scishield@uky.edu to request permissions to be edited for their lab personnel.
+Laboratory personnel will notice the "ChemTracker" chemical inventory module available in the SciShield system in the expanded menu under the lab's name and in tab at the tob of their lab's main page.
+By default, PIs and Lab Liasions have the ability to manage and modify the inventory for their labs.
+By default, all lab personnel will have the ability to view the lab's chemical inventory.
+The PI also can set permissions for their lab members to include the ability to manage and modify chemical inventory.
+To assist, PIs & Lab Supervisors can also email scishield@uky.edu to request permissions to be edited for their lab personnel.

 chemtracker